World War One (experiences of war)

 Introduction

 World War One was an international conflict that took place from 1914 to 1918, and was also known as The Great War.
 It began in Europe and involved over thirty nations around the world.
-Over thirty million people lost their lives, and many more were affected in different ways.
-In this entry we will look at the experiences of people involved.
+More than thirty million people lost their lives, and many more were affected in different ways.
+This entry has resources that highlight the experiences of people involved.

 The BBC has a website for school students which has some excellent resources about British history and what life was like in Britain during World War One.